 fxşikayetvar

-Are Foreign Forex Brokers Legal in Türkiye?
+Is Forex Legal in Türkiye?
+Where Foreign Brokers Stand

 Reviewed by: FXŞikayetvar Editör EkibiUpdated: Methodology

-What does SPK authorization mean?
+What does SPK authorization actually give you?

 Is a foreign license enough?

 Regulators such as the FCA, ASIC or CySEC provide serious oversight; however, those licenses do not bring SPK protection to an investor in Türkiye.
 In a dispute, the foreign authority and law apply, and recovery becomes harder.
+We compare what each regulator actually supervises in our regulators section.

 Practical consequences